 - There was no pattern of discouragement related to the educational level of the pastor.

-- There was a significant pattern of discouragement related to the age of the pastor.
-The younger the pastor, the more likely he was to be discouraged.
+of the pastor.
+The younger the pastor, the more likely he was to be

 - There was no pattern of loneliness related to the geographical location of the church.